 This may have been on the North Inch, (shown in the middle of the map) which still has a golf course today.
 The North Inch and the South Inch were two large parkland areas given to Perth in 1377 by King Robert III.
 The North Inch was the scene of the famous Battle of the Clans in 1396, which left only twelve men standing from a total of sixty from the clans of Chattan and Kay.

-We do not know the name of James IV's 'bowar', but on 4th April 1603, James grandson, King James VI, appointed William Mayne to the office of ' fledger, bower, clubmaker, and spear-maker to his Majesty'.
-The full extract from the Register of the Privy Seal is in the appendix of Rules of Thistle Golf Club.
-William Mayne trained at least 9 apprentices, some of whom, such as Donald Bayne, went on to be successful club makers as well as bow-makers.
+We do not yet know the name of James IV's 'bowar', but a hundred years later, James' grandson, King James VI, appointed William Mayne to the office of ' fledger, bower, clubmaker, and spear-maker to his Majesty'.
+William Mayne trained at least 9 apprentices, some of whom went on to be successful golf-club makers, as well as bow-makers.
 Most of the bowers in Edinburgh, who were probably also golf-club makers, can be traced back to William Mayne.

 Other early Perth Golfers

 The first record of golf on the North Inch comes from the records of the Kirk (Church) Session who persecuted congregation members for playing golf on Sunday.
-In 1599 there is record of four people - John Gardner, James Bowman, Laurence Chalmers and Laurence Cuthbert - confessing and apologising for playing golf on the North Inch 'at the time of the preaching afternoon of the Sabbath'.
-This is one of several cases in the Session minutes between the years 1592 and 1619.
-Another case concerned golf on Muirton meadows which would later, briefly, become part of North Inch golf course.
+In 1599, there is record of four people - John Gardner, James Bowman, Laurence Chalmers and Laurence Cuthbert - confessing and apologising for playing golf on the North Inch 'at the time of the preaching afternoon of the Sabbath'.
+This is one of several similar cases in the Session minutes between 1592 and 1619.
+One case concerned golf on Muirton meadows which would later, briefly, become part of North Inch golf course.

 Henry Adamson published a lament in 1638 to his friend James Gall, whom he described as a citizen of Perth, and a gentleman of 'goodly stature', and 'pregnant wit', much given to pastimes such as golf, archery and curling; and 'jovial company'.
 In the 1774 edition of Henry Adamson’s poem, the editor, James Cant, makes several observations including elaboration of golf in Perth in early times.